learn-with-me/Development-Setup-Handbook/src/homebrew/README.md

 # After you install a package, you get a screenful of information or configuration steps.
 # This will let you see again.
 $ brew info [insert package name here]

+# Remove a software package from the local system.
+$ brew remove [insert package name here]

 # Remove a package you previously installed.
 $ brew uninstall [insert package name here]